JMS55/jms55.github.io/content/posts/2025_09_02_bevy_fifth_birthday/index.md

 ![Solari demo scene](solari.png)

-Along with Solari, DLSS integration is another abandoned project that I've revived thanks to work done in wgpu to enable interopt with underlying graphics APIs like Vulkan.
+Like with Solari, DLSS integration is another abandoned project that I've revived thanks to work done in wgpu to enable interopt with underlying graphics APIs like Vulkan.
 Bevy 0.17 will be shipping support for DLSS (and DLSS-RR), alongside it's existing anti-aliasing options in MSAA, FXAA, SMAA, and TAA.
 NVIDIA users now have a great option for anti-aliasing, and much cheaper rendering via upscaling.

 I also wanted to add FSR4 support, but sadly FSR4 was released as a DirectX-only SDK, without any Vulkan support.
 This would have meant redoing a lot of work, and wasn't going to be done in time for Bevy 0.17 (and I don't own an RX 9070 XT).
 Still, eventually we could add support for FSR and XeSS (and potentially MetalFX), now that the infrastructure for temporal upscaling is in place.